mitotic/slidoc/README.md

 Notes: To customize the presentation further, edit the `templates/reveal_template.html` template file.

+Notes appear as a vertical slide.
+The separator `--` may be used to split up the notes as multiple slides in the vertical.
+An alternative presentation mode, with two views, is also available.
+In this case, notes are not displayed in the normal view but only displayed in the presenter view.

 ---

 ## reveal.js shortcuts

-In a `reaveal.js` slideshow, the following keyboard shortcuts may be
+In a `reveal.js` slideshow, the following keyboard shortcuts may be
 useful:

 - `f` to enter fullscreen mode, `ESC` to exit